mustafadakhel/kompost/README.md

 ## Features

+### Scoping
 - **Application Scope**: Dependencies available to all other scopes within the application.
 - **Activity Scope**: Dependencies tied to the lifecycle of an activity.
 - **Fragment Scope**: Dependencies tied to the lifecycle of a fragment.
 - **ViewModel Scope**: Manage ViewModels with or without `SavedStateHandle`.
 - **Custom Scopes**: Flexible scopes to meet specific application needs.

+### Features
+- **Structured Logging**: Built-in logging with customizable levels and integration options.
+- **Unified Exception Hierarchy**: Catch all Kompost errors with `KompostException`
+- **Dependency Graph Introspection**: Tools to visualize and debug your dependency structure.
+- **Lightweight and Fast**: Minimal overhead for efficient dependency management.
+- **Kotlin First**: Designed with Kotlin's features in mind for a seamless experience.
+- **Android Support**: Tailored for Android applications with lifecycle-aware components.
+- **No Reflection**: Pure Kotlin implementation without reflection for better performance.
+- **Modular Design**: Core functionality separated from Android-specific features.
+- **Comprehensive Documentation**: Detailed guides and examples to get you started quickly.
+- **Circular Dependency Detection**: Prevents infinite loops with clear error messages

 ## Quick Start